-After about six minutes, I started relax a bit and was able to swim properly.
-A couple of men who were in the sea chatted to me.
-One was the UK’s East Coast and was used to sea swimming without a wetsuit, so he was fine.
+After about six minutes, I started relaxing a bit and was able to swim properly.
+A couple of men who were in the sea chatted with me.
+One was from the UK’s East Coast and was used to sea swimming without a wetsuit, so he was fine.
 The other chap was a local Irish guy.
-He explained to use about the currents and the tide times, which was helpful.
+He explained to us about the currents and the tide times, which was helpful.

 Annabelle was playing with another little girl in the sea, but she didn’t have a swimming costume and had on knee-length denim shorts, so I offered her my swimsuit.
 She accepted it and was quite happy playing in the sea – she’s definitely made of sturdier stuff than me!

 After the swim, we went back to the hotel to collect our bikes.
 Stuart had warned me on the trip over that he might not take part and I was already aware that if he started, he would probably only do the swim and the bike.
 Unfortunately, Stu found that he was unable to kick at all in the sea and he realised that if anyone else touched his leg, he was in agony, so he decided to withdraw.
 I think this was an admirable decision.
 If it were me, I would probably have tried to do the race and would have risked further injury, because I am stubborn.

 I showered, sorted out my bag for T1 and headed down to transition.
 It was fairly quiet when we got there, so there was plenty of time to walk around and put our bikes in place.
 Unfortunately, bike covers were not available and we were told that rain was forecast for overnight 🙁